eduvpn/documentation/SERVER_DISCOVERY.md

   connect to them, never before.
 The only connection the app makes by itself is fetching the `server_info_url` file and the `server_group_url` if applicable;
-* Do NOT cache any of the JSON files retrieved, `logo_uri` content SHOULD be cached;
+* Retrieved JSON files SHOULD be cached, EXCEPT `organization_list.json`, but MUST be retrieved again at every application (re)start;
+* The `logo_uri` contents SHOULD be cached and MAY periodically be checked for changes;
 * The file `organization_list.json` is ONLY retrieved when the user needs to choose their organization, so typically only once and then never again;
 * `display_name`, `keyword_list` and `logo_uri` ALWAYS contain a map with a